Basic · Aromatic

 Histidine in Hemoglobin: The Bohr Effect

-One of the most elegant demonstrations of histidine's pH sensitivity is the Bohr effect โ€” the observation that hemoglobin releases oxygen more readily when blood pH drops (as it does in actively metabolizing tissue, where COโ‚‚ production makes the local environment more acidic).
+One of the most elegant demonstrations of histidine's pH sensitivity is the Bohr effect — the observation that hemoglobin releases oxygen more readily when blood pH drops, as it does in actively metabolizing tissue where CO₂ production makes the local environment more acidic.
 The mechanism depends directly on histidine residues in hemoglobin that become protonated at lower pH, causing a conformational change that weakens oxygen binding.

-In other words, histidine acts as a molecular sensor that tells hemoglobin: "the pH here is low, which means cells are working hard and need oxygen โ€” release it."
-The system is a beautiful example of how the chemical properties of a single amino acid can be the basis of a complex physiological regulation.
+In other words, histidine acts as a molecular sensor that tells hemoglobin: "the pH here is low, which means cells are working hard and need oxygen — release it."
+The system is a beautiful example of how the chemical properties of a single amino acid can underlie a complex physiological regulation.

 Histamine: The Allergy Connection

 Histidine is the direct precursor of histamine, produced by a single enzymatic reaction (decarboxylation).
-Histamine is released by immune cells during allergic reactions, causing the familiar symptoms: vasodilation, itching, swelling, increased mucus secretion.
-Antihistamine drugs work by blocking the receptors that histamine binds to โ€” not by removing histamine itself.
+Histamine is released by immune cells during allergic reactions, causing the familiar symptoms: vasodilation, itching, swelling, and increased mucus secretion.
+Antihistamine drugs work by blocking the receptors that histamine binds to — not by removing histamine itself.

 Histamine also plays a role in stomach acid production, where it stimulates the parietal cells of the stomach lining to secrete hydrochloric acid.
-This is why some acid-reducing drugs (H2 blockers like ranitidine and famotidine) work by blocking a specific histamine receptor in the stomach, rather than directly neutralizing acid.
+This is why some acid-reducing drugs (H2 blockers like ranitidine and famotidine) work by blocking a specific histamine receptor in the stomach rather than directly neutralizing acid.

 Interesting Facts

 Scombroid fish poisoning.
-Certain fish โ€” tuna, mackerel, mahi-mahi โ€” are naturally high in histidine.
+Certain fish — tuna, mackerel, mahi-mahi — are naturally high in histidine.
 When these fish are improperly stored and bacteria grow on them, bacterial enzymes convert histidine to histamine.
 Consuming this histamine-rich fish causes scombroid poisoning: flushing, hives, headache, and nausea.
-It looks like a food allergy, but it's actually chemical poisoning โ€” and it has nothing to do with fish allergy.
+It resembles a food allergy, but it's actually chemical poisoning — and it has nothing to do with fish allergy.

-The His-tag โ€” lab workhorse.
-Molecular biologists routinely add a string of 6โ€“10 histidine residues (a "His-tag") to the end of proteins they want to purify.
+The His-tag — lab workhorse.
+Molecular biologists routinely add a string of 6–10 histidine residues (a "His-tag") to proteins they want to purify.
 Histidine's imidazole rings bind tightly to nickel and cobalt ions.
-By running a mixture of proteins over a nickel column, the tagged protein sticks while everything else flows through โ€” then the tagged protein is released with a simple chemical wash.
+By running a mixture of proteins over a nickel column, the tagged protein sticks while everything else flows through — then it is released with a simple chemical wash.
 The His-tag is probably the single most widely used tool in modern protein biochemistry.

 Essential for adults too.
 For a long time, histidine was classified as non-essential for adults.
 Careful studies in the 1970s showed that adults on histidine-free diets developed anemia after several months.
-Histidine is now classified as essential for all ages โ€” one of the nine essential amino acids that humans cannot synthesize in adequate amounts.
+Histidine is now classified as essential for all ages — one of the nine essential amino acids that humans cannot synthesize in adequate amounts.

 Where Histidine Is Found